popovicialinc/gama/README.md

 **Pro Tip: Once ADB is in your PATH, you can invoke it from anywhere — you're not chained to the platforms-tools folder anymore.**

-# ⚠️Known issues
+# ⚠️Known issues (list may expand in the future)
 ## Caused by Vulkan
-* **Artifacting/visual bugs**
-* **Some GPUs don't play nice with Vulkan as of yet.** The Adreno GPUs aboard Snapdragon chips usually have no problems running Vulkan-only, so your mileage may vary - though my personal experience with GAMA and Vulkan has been absolutely perfect.
+* **Visual artifacting**.
+Adreno GPUs aboard Snapdragon SOCs usually have no problems with Vulkan, so your mileage may vary - though my personal experience with GAMA and Vulkan has been absolutely perfect on my S23 Ultra running OneUI 7.

 ## Caused by system-wide app restart
 * **The default browser and the default keyboard will get reset.**